StackVista/stackstate-docs/use/views/filters.md

 You can use the in-built [StackState Query Language \(STQL\)](/develop/reference/stql_reference.md) to build an advanced topology filter that zooms in on a specific area of your topology.

-The example below uses an advanced filter to return components that match the conditions:
+The example below uses an advanced filter to return components that match the following conditions:

 - In the domain `security check`
 - AND has a healthstate of `CLEAR` OR `DEVIATING`